 Our planting events also involve other local people wherever possible, such as Friends Groups, so they offer opportunities for all ages of the community to get together in support of their local environment.
 We work in partnership with Birmingham Open Spaces Forum (BOSF), and Friends and residents groups across the city.

-* We are grateful to various organisations for funding this role over the years: npower funded it through their Community Sponsorship Programme from 2009-11; from late 2011 to 2015, this role was funded through The Big Tree Plant grant.
-It is now funded through a number of grants from local Charitable Trusts.
+We are grateful to various organisations for funding our Schools and Community Liaison Officer over the years: npower funded the role from 2009-11, and between 2011 and 2015, our Big Tree Plant grant covered it.
+It is now funded through income from various grants and sponsorship.